Contact Hal Feldman

 Hal

-THE BENEFITS OF PRE-APPROVAL
+THE BENEFITS OF A PRE-APPROVAL LETTER

 Pre-approval, as opposed to pre-qualification, signifies that the loan application has been taken through a rigorous procedure.
 Here's why pre-approval buyers are ahead in the home buying game: